 - Coll Dark Sky Island

 Galloway Forest Dark Sky Park was designated first, back in 2009, and scored 23.6 on the IDA’s scale of darkness (out of 25), later joined by Coll.
 (For comparison, the readings in Glasgow and Edinburgh city centres are around 8 and a photographer’s darkroom is 24).
-It’s also worth remembering that just over the border, Northumberland International Dark Sky Park was also awarded Gold Tier Dark Sky Park status by the IDA in 2013, its highest accolade.
-Having visited the Kielder Observatory recently I can vouch for its fantastic experience and facilities (now being extended).
+Tomintoul and Glenlivet – Cairngorms Dark Sky Park has now also been awarded Gold Tier Dark Sky Park status by the IDA, its highest accolade.

 You might want to take a visit to an observatory or attend one of the many events they host throughout the year:

 - This leaflet provides a good overview of where to view the night sky and what stars and constellations to look for in Galloway Forest Dark Sky Park.
 Clatteringshaws Visitor Centre has good views and facilities but there are panoramic viewing points at other locations within the Park.
 A range of public events are also organised.